 The UCSF Division of Hospital Medicine hires several new faculty each year into a wide array of positions.
 Our goal is provide new faculty with a diverse clinical experience that matches their interests while creating opportunities to explore and develop a path for academic success.
+We are currently recruiting for both immediate openings and positions for the 2021-2022 academic year.

 Most new faculty positions combine clinical experiences on the teaching and non-teaching services as well as some protected time for faculty development.
 Interested candidates are encouraged to look over the variety of clinical services we offer, as well as our research and educational programs.
 We would also encourage candidates to read some of our faculty bios to get a sense of the diverse job descriptions.
 For individuals seeking additional training, we have a number of different fellowship opportunities; you can find more information here.
 Click here for current job and fellowship opportunities.